🚀 The call is now open – apply by February 2, 2025! 🚀

 Several Openings for Postdocs and PhD students in Machine Learning

 Finnish Center for Artificial Intelligence FCAI and ELLIS Unit Helsinki invite applications for research positions in machine learning.
-You will join one of the top AI research centers in the Nordics and in Europe, with an access to an excellent network of scientists and broad range of possibilities to work with companies.
+You will join one of the top AI research centers in the Nordics and in Europe, with access to an excellent network of scientists and a broad range of possibilities to work with companies.

 We are looking for postdocs and PhD students to FCAI and ELLIS Unit Helsinki.
 Your research can be theoretical, applied, or both.
 The positions are in the following areas of research: